 - CFP - Certifed Financial Planner professional.

-- Tax Accountant.
+- CPA, CMA.
+Tax Accountant.
+Chartered Professional Accountant.
 (Top mark in Manitoba level 3)

 - CHFS - Certified Hedge Fund Specialist.
 (Top mark in Canada)